j5ik2o/pay-jp-scala/README.md

 ## Installation

-Add the following to your sbt build (Scala 2.11.x, and Scala 2.12.x):
+Add the following to your sbt build (Scala 2.12.x):

 ### Release Version